Darshan-1820/Portfolio/README.md

 Followed https://github.com/bedimcode/ tutorial.

 What's new?
-Different style catering for more of a freshers portfolio website.
+Different style cater to more of a fresher's portfolio website.
 Working contact form using EmailJs.